nordic-rse/nordic-rse.github.io/association/statutes.md

 # Statutes of the Association in English

 1. Name and domicile of the association
-    The name of the association is the Nordic Research Software and Computing Association and it is domiciled in Helsinki, Finland.
+    The name of the association is the Nordic Research Software Engineers Group and it is domiciled in Helsinki, Finland.

 2. Purpose and forms of activity